mnot/I-D/rfc5785bis/draft.md

 permanent; in doing so, the Experts should consider how widely used a value is, and consult the community beforehand.

+Note that "consult with the community" above refers to those responsible for the URI scheme(s) in question.
+Generally, this would take place on the mailing list(s) of the appropriate Working Group(s) (possibly historical), or on art@ietf.org if no such list exists.

-Note that well-known URIs can be registered by third parties (including the expert(s)), if the expert(s) determines that an unregistered well-known URI is widely deployed and not likely to be registered in a timely manner otherwise.
+Well-known URIs can be registered by third parties (including the expert(s)), if the expert(s) determine that an unregistered well-known URI is widely deployed and not likely to be registered in a timely manner otherwise.
 Such registrations still are subject to the requirements defined, including the need to reference a specification.

 # Security Considerations {#sec}